-Obtaining coverage and reimbursement approval for a product, or a procedure which utilizes a product, from a government or other third-party payor is a time-consuming and costly process that could require us to provide supporting scientific, clinical and cost effectiveness data for the use of our products, and the procedures which utilize our products, to the payor.
-Further, no uniform policy requirement for coverage and reimbursement for drug products, and procedures which utilize drug products, exists among third-party payors in the United States.
-Therefore, coverage and reimbursement for drug products, and the procedures which utilize drug products, can differ significantly from payor to payor.
+Obtaining coverage and reimbursement approval for a product from a government or other third-party payor is a time-consuming and costly process that could require us to provide supporting scientific, clinical and cost effectiveness data for the use of our products to the payor.
+Further, no uniform policy requirement for coverage and reimbursement for drug products exists among third-party payors in the United States.
+Therefore, coverage and reimbursement for drug products can differ significantly from payor to payor.
 As a result, the coverage determination process may require us to provide scientific and clinical support for the use of our products to each payor separately, with no assurance that coverage and adequate reimbursement will be applied consistently or obtained in the first instance.
 We may not be able to provide data sufficient to gain acceptance with respect to coverage and/or sufficient reimbursement levels.
-We cannot be sure that coverage or adequate reimbursement will be available for our product candidates, or the procedures which utilize our product candidates, if approved.
+We cannot be sure that coverage or adequate reimbursement will be available for our product candidates, if approved.
 Also, we cannot be sure that reimbursement amounts will not reduce the demand for, or the price of, our future products.
 If reimbursement is not available, or is available only to limited levels, we may not be able to commercialize our product candidates, or achieve profitably at all, even if approved.